gradx/angular-18-sign-in-google-demo/README.md

 **Includes:**
 - Sign In
-- Token relay to server *(for popups it redirects to the server-side login-result)*
+- Token relay to server *(for redirect it posts server-side to login-result)*
 - Token validation server-side
 - JWT setup in Web Api
 - Identity managed in NgRx Signal Store